 In hemolytic anemia, the lifespan of red blood cells is significantly shortened because a mechanism either within the red blood cells or elsewhere in the body destroys the cells.
 (Destruction of red blood cells is called hemolysis.)
 As a result, the bone marrow must work harder than usual to replace these cells.

 Usually in hemolytic anemia, the bone marrow makes and releases red blood cells as it normally would, but these cells are later destroyed in the bloodstream, spleen, or liver.

 Hemolytic anemias can be divided into immune and nonimmune forms.

 - Immune hemolytic anemias are caused by antibodies generated by the patient’s own immune system.

 - Nonimmune hemolytic anemias may be caused either by defects in the red blood cells (as in thalassemia, sickle cell disease, and hereditary spherocytosis) or by factors outside the red blood cells (as when cells are destroyed by a mechanical heart valve).

 A doctor may suspect hemolytic anemia based on typical anemia symptoms, such as fatigue or decreased energy, shortness of breath, and pale skin, and the results of a complete physical exam.

-Because hemolytic anemia can occur along with an underlying disease, such as lymphoma, doctors may include additional studies, like imaging studies and a bone marrow biopsy (examining a small sample of marrow taken with a hollow needle), to uncover underlying disease.
+Because hemolytic anemia can occur along with an underlying disease, such as lymphoma, doctors may include additional studies, like imaging studies and a bone marrow biopsy (examining a small sample of marrow taken with a hollow needle), to detect underlying disease.